torbsd/torbsd.github.io/obsd-relays.md

 ### OpenBSD Documentation ###

 OpenBSD documentation, both its [FAQ] and [manual pages], are comprehensive and accurate.
-The vast majority of stop-gaps faced by a user are answered there.
+The vast majority of questions faced by a user are answered there.
+The manual pages are also available directly on an OpenBSD system.

 ### Some Preliminary Issues: OpenBSD -STABLE -CURRENT or snapshots?
 Ports or Packages? ###